 These media sources are slightly to moderately conservative in bias.
-They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes) to favor conservative causes.
-These sources are generally trustworthy for information, but may require further investigation.
+They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by appeals to emotion or stereotypes) to favor conservative causes.
+These sources are generally trustworthy for information but may require further investigation.
 See all Right-Center sources.

 Factual Reporting: MOSTLY FACTUAL

-Press Freedom Rank: USA 45/180
+Press Freedom Rank: MOSTLY FREE

 Funded by / Ownership

-China Digital Times (CDT) does not state who the owner is, however, they do state they are supported by “the Counter-Power Lab out of the School of Information at the University of California, Berkeley.”
+China Digital Times (CDT) does not state who the owner is; however, they do state they are supported by “the Counter-Power Lab out of the School of Information at the University of California, Berkeley.”
 They list their sponsors as “Jack and Dorothy Edelman, John D. and Catherine MacArthur Foundation, Open Society Institute, Internews, HIVOS International, Open Technology Fund, the Wild Thyme Fund, and the National Endowment for Democracy (NED).”

 Analysis / Bias

-In review, China Digital Times publishes articles with emotionally loaded headlines such as “MINITRUE: DO NOT REPORT ON WITHDRAWAL OF HK EXTRADITION BILL”.
-In another article with emotionally loaded language, they report “BEIJING FINDS PROPAGANDA OPPORTUNITY IN WIDESPREAD U.S. UNREST”.
-When it comes to sourcing they use media sources that fit their anti-CCP narrative, among them CNN, Propublica, NY Times, Washington Post, Wikipedia, The Guardian, Wall Street Journal, and Financial Times.
+In review, China Digital Times publishes articles with emotionally loaded headlines such as “MINITRUE: DO NOT REPORT ON WITHDRAWAL OF HK EXTRADITION BILL.”
+In another article with emotionally loaded language, they report, “BEIJING FINDS PROPAGANDA OPPORTUNITY IN WIDESPREAD U.S. UNREST.”
+When it comes to sourcing, they use media sources that fit their anti-CCP narrative, among them CNN, ProPublica, NY Times, Washington Post, Wikipedia, The Guardian, Wall Street Journal, and Financial Times.

-In addition, we compared articles on how other sources covered a similar incident such as these two articles about China’s Sharper Eyes Project.
-First, According to Japanese media source Asia Nikkei with a headline titled “China’s ‘sharp eyes’ offer chance to take surveillance industry global”, they state “Trade war tensions threaten overseas ambitions of public safety players: China’s security industry is booming, driven by Beijing’s drive to install state of the art surveillance technology on every street corner.
+In addition, we compared articles on how other sources covered a similar incident, such as these two articles about China’s Sharper Eyes Project.
+First, According to Japanese media source Asia Nikkei with a headline titled “China’s ‘sharp eyes’ offer chance to take surveillance industry global,” they state “Trade war tensions threaten overseas ambitions of public safety players: China’s security industry is booming, driven by Beijing’s drive to install state of the art surveillance technology on every street corner.
 Now, however — just as many companies are beginning to succeed in markets beyond China’s borders — a new front may be opening up in Washington’s trade war with China that could hinder those overseas ambitions.”

 Failed Fact Checks